 Because it uses UDP for its remote-logging transport, between the caller of

 syslog() and the log server, it is unreliable.

 Log information won't necessarily be recorded in order, and may not be recorded at all if there is so much traffic that packets are dropped.

 Because it uses UDP for its remote-logging transport and world-writable

-AF_LOCAL sockets for its transport, log messages can be trivially
+AF_LOCAL sockets for its local transport, log messages can be trivially spoofed (with the

 logger command, even).